Shirley Jones: Shirley and other projects

-In July 2006, Jones received another Emmy Award nomination for her supporting performance in the television film Hidden Places.
-She was nominated for a Screen Actors Guild award for the same film but lost to Helen Mirren for Elizabeth I. She also appeared in Grandma's Boy (2006) as a nymphomaniac senior citizen.
+Jones appeared as aunt of a struggling widow during the Great Depression, in Hallmark Channel's Hidden Places in 2006.
+She received an Emmy Award nomination for Supporting Actress, Miniseries or Movie, and the Screen Actors Guild Award for Actress in a Movie or Miniseries.
+She also appeared in Grandma's Boy (2006) as a nymphomaniac senior citizen.

 On November 16, 2007, she took the stage at the Ford Center in Oklahoma City, Oklahoma, during the Oklahoma Centennial Spectacular concert that celebrated the state's 100th birthday.
 Jones sang the songs "Oklahoma!" and "People Will Say We're In Love" from the musical Oklahoma!.

 In early 2008, it was announced that Jones would play Colleen Brady on the long-running NBC soap opera Days of Our Lives.
-Jones guest-starred on ABC Family's short-lived show Ruby & The Rockits as David and Patrick's mother.
+ABC Family series Ruby & The Rockits featured Jack and Patrick Cassidy.
+Jones guest-starred as their mother.

 In 2008, U.K. label Stage Door Records released the retrospective collection Then & Now featuring 24 songs from Jones's musical career, including songs from the films Oklahoma!, Carousel, and April Love.
 The album featured new recordings of songs including "Beauty and the Beast", "Memory", and a sentimental tribute to The Music Man.
 She had a recurring role as Burt Chance's mother in the Fox TV comedy series Raising Hope.

 In mid-2012, Jones played Mrs. Paroo, when her son Patrick played Harold Hill, in a California Musical Theatre revival of The Music Man.

 In 2014, Jones guest-starred on an episode of General Hospital as Mrs. McClain.